sincepy/sincepy.github.io/README.md

 - `content -> posts` : all the posts, delete the template, write your own.

-> Powered by Hugo and Github Action, welcome to contribute.
+Powered by Hugo and Github Action, you are welcome to contribute.